Bill Beaufort

 C. William "Bill" Beaufort (July 24, 1913 – 2000) was an American politician.
 He served as a Democratic member for the 11th district of the Florida Senate.

 Life and career

-Beaufort was born July 24, 1913 in Graniteville, South Carolina.
+Beaufort was born July 24, 1913, in Graniteville, South Carolina.

 Beaufort was chairperson of the Florida Development Commission.

-In 1968, Beaufort was elected to the Florida Senate, succeeding William T. Stockton.
-He served until 1972, when he was succeeded by James Glisson.
+In 1968, Beaufort was elected to the Florida Senate, succeeding William T. Stockton Jr. He served until 1972, when he was succeeded by James Glisson.